esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 The episodes are:

 - Documentation: helps to make data reusable, especially for humans
-- Metadata: similar to documentation, although typically more structure and standardized
+- Metadata: similar to documentation, although typically more structured and standardized
 - Data formats: highly relevant for interoperability and long-term preservation of data
 - Data access: data repositories as well as software can greatly increase data access and findability
 - Identifiers: very important for reproducibility, but also for data access and findability